heavymetalavo/craft-aialttext/README.md

 If you are concerned about unexpected charges we recommend:
 - Set up rate limits and spending caps at the API account level in your [OpenAI account settings](https://platform.openai.com/account/billing/limits)
 - Start with smaller batches when using bulk generation until you're comfortable with the costs
-- Consider using the default `low` detail setting, which significantly reduces token usage
+- Consider using the default `low` setting, which significantly reduces token usage
 - Monitor your OpenAI API usage regularly

 ## Support